 A pinnacle example is an android crafted by roboticist David Hanson that resembles the famous and deceased science fiction writer Philip K. Dick.
 What makes android Dick so remarkable isn’t so much his appearance as it is his ability to hold an intelligent conversation.
+The creators of android Dick uploaded the deceased author’s work onto the android’s software, as well as conversations with other writers.
 Eliza, Computer Therapist.
 Let's talk about your feelings.

 The original ELIZA first appeared in the 60's.
 She seems almost human.
 This example of artificial intelligence works best, however, if you limit your conversation to talking about yourself and your feelings.
 Full sentences will give better results.
-To copy the dialog, you can download Screenpresso or use an app for Google Crome, IE or Foxpro called FireShot Screen Capture Note: Eliza is still learning!
 Soon, Your Sex Doll Will Have An Intelligent Conversation With You.
 Stop trying to get Siri to talk dirty and get ready for sex dolls with an artificially naughty mind.

 The study found that it is possible for computers to draw inferences about a person as accurately as their spouse can.
 Even then, the judgements were based only on Facebook "likes. " Jointly run between Stanford University and the University of Cambridge, the study sought to find out how a computer's answers to questions about an individual would compare to those of their friends and family.
 A total of 86,220 volunteers provided answers to questions about themselves regarding the five basic personality dimensions of openness, conscientiousness, extraversion, agreeableness and neuroticism.
 A standard, 100-item long personality questionnaire was used to gather the data.
 Friends and family of each volunteer were then asked to provide their judgement of the individual's personality based on their existing knowledge of the person, via a 10-item questionnaire.